hojin-kim/blog/_posts/2022-01-23-setting-latex-environment-in-vscode.md

         Note that the directory should be match with the one you made in 1.

+    Note that the shell which you set in 1. and the shell which the vscode is using might be different.
+They should be same in the default setting, but there are some possibilities, like you have changed this setting before for some other purpose.
+You might have to edit the corresponding rc file in such cases (or reset the vscode setting on it.)

     Also, the vscode might not using the shell you have chosen.
 Search `Automation profile` and edit `settings.json` file by adding `"terminal.integrated.defaultProfile.osx": "zsh" (or your shell)` at the very before of the last `}` in the file.

 3. Set the vscode setting to suggest proper suggestion of custom command and citation key: